Skip to main content

 Do solar panels work in winter in East Sussex?

 Yes, solar panels generate electricity all year round, including during winter months.
 While output is lower from November to February, East Sussex still receives usable daylight hours even in December, and panels work from diffused light on cloudy days.
-Annual generation figures (4,120 kWh for a 4kWp system) already account for this seasonal variation.
+With 1,800 sunshine hours per year, the annual generation figure of 4,088 kWh for a 4kWp system in Hailsham already accounts for this seasonal variation.
 Cooler winter temperatures actually improve panel efficiency compared to hot summer days.
 Adding a battery allows you to store daytime generation for evening use when winter daylight hours are shorter.

 Can I get solar panels on an east or west facing roof in Hailsham?